Plumsail/documents-docs/source/flow/how-tos/documents/split-pdf-files.rst

 .. title:: How to split PDF documents into multiple ones in Power Automate (Microsoft Flow), Azure Logic Apps, and PowerApps

 .. meta::
-   :description: Split a single PDF file into smaller multiple PDFs using Automate (Microsoft Flow), Azure Logic Apps, and PowerApps
+   :description: Split single PDF file into smaller multiple PDFs using Automate (Microsoft Flow), Azure Logic Apps, and PowerApps

 Split PDF files in Power Automate
 =================================